SparkPost/campaign-sparkpost/README.md

 ## Tags

 Campaign allows users to pass a `tags` array (defaults to `[model._template]`).
-If passed, the tags will be set on the SparkPost transmission `metadata` object under the `tags` key and on each recipient.
-Recipients have a maximum of 10 tags, so on the first 10 are set.
+If passed, the tags will be set on the SparkPost transmission `metadata` object under the `tags` key and on each recipient as `recipient.tags`.
+Recipients have a maximum of 10 tags, so only the first 10 are set.
 Transmission metadata will contain the full set of tags.
+The transmission metadata and recipient tags will be available in SparkPost webhook data.

 ## Merge Data

 Any `provider.merge` data will be passed through to SparkPost. `provider.merge[*]` will be set as substitution data at the transmission level.
-Merge data for recipients (e.g., `provider.merge['email@example.com']`) will be set as substitution data at the recipient level.
+Merge data for recipients (e.g., `provider.merge['email@example.com']`) will be set as substitution data for that recipient.

 ## License
 MIT